 | CTET Subjects | Included Topics |

-| Content(15 MCQs) | Basic Geometry Concepts Forms, Figures, and Spatial Awareness 3D Objects in Our Surroundings Number System Fundamentals Concepts of Adding and Taking Away Multiplicative Operations Division Processes Measuring Quantities and Units Understanding Mass Reading and Managing Time Understanding Capacity Organizing and Interpreting Data Recognizing and Creating Patterns Concepts Related to Money and Currency |
+| Content(15 MCQs) | Basic Geometry Concepts Forms, Figures, and Spatial Awareness 3D Objects in Our Surroundings Number System Fundamentals Concepts of Adding and Taking Away Multiplicative Operations Division Processes Measuring Quantities and Units Understanding Mass Reading and Managing Time Understanding Capacity Organising and Interpreting Data Recognising and Creating Patterns Concepts Related to Money and Currency |

-| Pedagogical Issues(15 MCQs) | Characteristics of Mathematics and logical reasoning; understanding how children think, interpret concepts, and develop strategies to learn and make sense of ideas Role and importance of Mathematics within the school curriculum Understanding mathematical terminology and symbolic language Linking Mathematics with everyday community experiences Assessing learners using both structured and unstructured evaluation techniques Challenges faced while teaching mathematical concepts Identifying and interpreting student mistakes and what they reveal about learning Using diagnostic methods to spot learning gaps and providing corrective instruction |
+| Pedagogical Issues(15 MCQs) | Characteristics of Mathematics and logical reasoning; understanding how children think, interpret concepts, and develop strategies to learn and make sense of ideas.
+Role and importance of Mathematics within the school curriculum.
+Understanding mathematical terminology and symbolic language.
+Linking Mathematics with everyday community experiences.
+Assessing learners using both structured and unstructured evaluation techniques.
+Challenges faced while teaching mathematical concepts.
+Identifying and interpreting student mistakes and what they reveal about learning.
+Using diagnostic methods to spot learning gaps and providing corrective instruction. |

 Environmental Studies Topics